openmanuscript/openmanuscript/tools/README.md

 ``oms`` has the following limitations:

 1. **Issue** Numbered lists do not reset.
 If you have numbered lists across chapters, these chapters will share a single numbering system.
-A fix is in development, and will be released when it is available.
+A fix is in development in the underling libraries, and we will utilize that fix when it is developed.

     - *Solution* Use bullet (unordered) lists whenever possible.